Recently was at the ARRL to activate W100AW on 17m with a few friends.

 You can usually find where I am on the bands here: http://myqsx.net/qsxer/qsxermail1.php?call=W2SFD

 The picture is of Station #2 where I ride as a Lt. on Engine #2 This is the newest of the 4 stations that Schenectady has.
-I have been testing a remote setup while at the firehouse to work both PSK31 and ssb.
-So, you may catch me operating from one of the four firehouses in Schenectady, NY while I am on duty.
-In between calls, of course.
+You may catch me on the air, remote from the firehouse.

 Since getting on the air I've been in contact with some new and old friends.
 The home station has a dipole at 55', another in an inverted V at 60', and my main ant. is a Hex Beam at 20'.
 I have a FT-950 and an AL-811H all being tuned by a TT 229.
 I have recently added an A99 for working 10m both local and DX.
 It's at about 50'.